doctrine/sql-formatter/README.md

 ## Usage

-The SqlFormatter class has a static method 'format' which takes a SQL string as input and returns a formatted HTML block inside a pre tag.
+The `SqlFormatter` class has a static method `format` which takes a SQL string as input and returns a formatted HTML block inside a `pre` tag.

 Sample usage: